-Other (expense), net was \$1.1 million for three months ended March 31, 2017 versus \$0.5 million of other income, net, for the same period in 2016.
-Interest expense increased by \$2.0 million due to our term loan, and other income increased by \$0.4 million due to higher net gains related to foreign currency exchange and remeasurement.
+Other expense, net was \$1.1 million for three months ended September 30, 2017 versus \$0.9 million for the same period in 2016.
+Interest expense increased by \$0.6 million due to amended term loan, which was partially offset by \$0.3 million increase in other income due to net gains related to foreign currency exchange and remeasurement for the three months ended September 30, 2017 as compared to the same period in 2016.